-The combined University and Foundation endowment has increased to approximately \$664.7 million at June 30, 2013 from \$564.0 million at June 30, 2012 and from \$527.7 million at June 30, 2011.
+The combined University and Foundation endowment has increased to approximately \$757.5 million at June 30, 2014 from \$664.7 million at June 30, 2013.

 The Foundation utilizes the pooled investment concept whereby all invested funds are in one investment pool, except for investments of certain funds that are otherwise restricted.
-Pooled investment funds will receive an annual distribution of 4% to 6% of the endowment fund's average market value for the preceding twelve quarters on a one-year lag and three-year share average.
-The Foundation revised its policy during fiscal year 2011 and it went into effect for the fiscal year 2012 distribution.
-The new policy is to have an annual distribution of 4% of the endowment fund's average market value for the preceding twelve quarters on a one year lag.
+Pooled investment funds will receive an annual distribution of 4% of the endowment fund's average market value for the preceding twelve quarters on a one year lag.
 Only quarters with funds on deposit shall be included in the average.
 In addition, a prudence rule will be utilized to limit spending from a particular endowment fund to no lower than 93% of its book value.
-The Foundation distributed \$15.1 million (4%) and \$13.6 million (4%) in fiscal years 2013 and 2012, respectively.
+The Foundation distributed \$17.7 million (4%) and \$15.1 million (4%) in fiscal years 2014 and 2013, respectively.

-The total investment returns of the Foundation for fiscal year 2013, including realized and unrealized investment activity, was a net gain of approximately \$64.0 million as compared to a net loss of \$0.2 million in fiscal year 2012 and a net gain of \$93.3 million in fiscal year 2011.
+The total investment return of the Foundation for fiscal year 2014 was \$112.2 million as compared to 2013, which, including realized and unrealized investment activity, was a net gain of approximately \$64.0 million.
 This is consistent with investment return performance at other institutions.